jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 Changed:
 - Added logic so all 3 phases are always selected when in single ph enable - 3 ph trip mode
-- LT5 (previously PB lock when low)
+- LT5 (previously PB lock when low) removed from CL3P and ULCL equations

 To add?
 - Alt profile #2, alt profile #3? - we have 3 spare PB's
 - no close circuit disable fuse to remove
 - only one function changed per change mode activation?
 - Add phase/gnd cold load pickup display points for indication?

-- Why did we add the whole phase selector thing? - is this in the form6?

 Operation: